 The Allow Cloneable Data? toggle pertains to our Campaign Data Cloning feature.
 We will go more in-depth about this feature in another area of the guide, but this toggle is set to "No" by default.
 This means only the Game Owner has clone access.
-If toggled to "Yes", your party members have the ability to clone parts of this campaign's data into their own campaigns.
+If toggled to "Yes", any member of the campaign has the ability to clone parts of this campaign's data into their own campaigns.
 This is useful for copying over objects that you do not want to set up again or to help get a friend started on their own campaign.

 4.3 Deleting a Campaign